Also available in: French

 4. How to shop for a winter jacket in an eco-friendly way?

 Kanuk, Quartz Co., Boréalis, Ookpik, Indyeva…in store, more and more customers are opting to support local brands by purchasing winter jackets that are designed and made close to home.
-Founded in Canada, SAIL is proud to offer several Québécois as well as Canadian brands in its stores.
+Founded in Canada, SAIL is proud to offer several Canadian brands in its stores.
 You can minimize the impact of transportation by choosing one of these brands.
 In addition, to make an environmentally-conscious choice, consider the materials and their origin.
 Synthetic insulation, such as polyester, is sometimes made from recycled materials for most jackets.

 5. How important is style?

 An important factor to consider when selecting a winter coat (of course!) is style.
 Thanks to a vast selection of men’s, women’s, and children’s winter coats ready to help you take on Canadian winters, SAIL offers a plethora of options for outdoors enthusiasts. .
 If you’re looking for a more versatile, urban look, you can get it, and easily go from the mountains to the city, or anywhere.

 Finally, before heading to play outside this winter, take the time to shop and check out the different models that are available to you, from brands such as The North Face, Columbia, Lolë, and many more.